-- (a) Disparities in care by racial and ethnic identity and by gender will be reported by QHP Issuers in the annual application for certification based on its Enrollees.
+- (a) Disparities in care by racial and ethnic identity and by gender will be reported annually by QHP Issuers based on its Enrollees.
 The tool for proxy identification shall be used to supplement self-reported racial or ethnic identity.
-Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business where comparative data can offer meaningful reference points. - (b) Measures selected for improvement beginning in plan year 2017 include Diabetes, Hypertension, Asthma (control plus hospital admission and ER visit rates) and Depression (HEDIS appropriate use of medications and all-cause ER utilization). - (c) Covered California will consider adding additional measures for plan year 2020 and beyond.
+Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business where comparative data can offer meaningful reference points. - (b) Measures selected for improvement beginning in plan year 2017 include Diabetes, Hypertension, Asthma (control plus hospital admission rates) and Depression (HEDIS appropriate use of medications). - (c) Covered California will consider adding additional measures for plan year 2020 and beyond.